 Date Published: 23 February 2018

-A Level 3 Cold Weather Alert has been issued for parts of England, including the East Midlands, due to a high probability of sever cold weather, icy conditions and snow.
+A Level 3 Cold Weather Alert has been issued for parts of England, including the East Midlands, due to a high probability of severe cold weather, icy conditions and snow.

 Cold weather is currently established across the country with widespread overnight frosts.
 However, colder conditions are expected to extend westwards across England over the weekend bringing a significant, and prolonged period of wintry weather.